 How Do You Get Started?

-Please visit your local credit union branch to discuss how an FHSA can enhance your financial plan.
-Before making any investment decisions, it is advised that you ask your credit union advisor about deposit insurance protection.
+Please visit your local financial institution branch to discuss how an FHSA can enhance your financial plan.
+Before making any investment decisions, it is advised that you ask your financial advisor about deposit insurance protection.